 Pros of Open Adoption for the Adopted Child

 It is natural for an adopted child to wonder and even obsess about who their birth parents are.
-They may be wondering, what does my birth mom and dad look like?
+They may be wondering, what do my birth mom and dad look like?

 Do I have any biological siblings?
 Depending on the kind of open adoption that has been mutually agreed upon between both the adoptive parents and the birth parents, these natural curiosities can be things the adopted child knows upfront from the very beginning.